 Asthmatic pulmonary eosinophilia is a form of pulmonary eosinophilia which is commonly attributed to Aspergillus fumigatus.
 Although many cases have not shown any allergen.

 Plain radiograph - patterns

 hyperinflation (in acute attacks or chronic severe asthma)

 Atelectasis describes loss of lung volume secondary to collapse.
 It has many causes, the root of which is bronchial obstruction with absorption of distal gas.
-Atelectasis may be subsegmental, segmental, lobar, or involve and entire lung.
+Atelectasis may be subsegmental, segmental, lobar, or involve the entire lung.